ekandell/ekandell.github.io/docs/projects.markdown

 - ## Build Your Own World
 [Project Spec](https://fa22.datastructur.es/materials/proj/proj3/) \- Github repo available upon request \- [In-depth Video](https://www.youtube.com/watch?v=yT7JsByTKUo&ab_channel=DhruvVaish)
 <br>
-##### Collaboratively built an interactive 2D video game with randomly generated worlds.
-By far the most creative project I've done, where we got to establish aesthetics and design of both the world and code, including underlying data structures and algorithms.
-Added in extra features to the base spec, such as audio, cheat codes, and more complicated gameplay mechanics.
+#####  By far the most creative project I've done, where my partner and I established aesthetics and design of both the world and code, including underlying data structures and algorithms.
+We collaboratively built an interactive 2D video game with randomly generated worlds.
+I also added in extra features beyond the base spec, such as audio, cheat codes, and more complicated gameplay mechanics.
 <br>

 - ## Hog and Scheme Contests